kerryb/palindrome_descendants_kata/README.md

 Numbers will always have an even number of digits.

-If a descendent number has an odd number of digits, it can't be processed any further so false should be returned (unless the number is a palindrome)
+If a descendant number has an odd number of digits, it can't be processed any further so false should be returned (unless the number is a palindrome)

 ## Example tests